nonnb/nonnb.github.io/src/SmartGit/Manual/Integrations/Git-LFS.md

     locksVerify = true
 ```

-When lock verification is enabled, SmartGit will invoke the following additional commands:
+When lock verification is enabled, SmartGit will invoke the following additional commands in the background:

 - `git lfs locks --local`
 - `git lfs locks --remote`